o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 On success, a new message buffer, with an empty payload, is returned for the application to use for the next send.
-The state in this buffer will reflect the overall send operation state and should be RMR_OK.
+The state in this buffer will reflect the overall send operation state and will be RMR_OK when the send was successful.

 When the message cannot be successfully sent this function will return the unsent (original) message buffer with the